jmquigley/gadgets/docs/lib/treeview/Treeview.md

 #### Properties
 - `defaultTitle: {string} ('New Title')` - When a new node is added this title is used as the placeholder label.
+- `height: string ('15em')` - The height of the treeview container.
+This must be set or the tree will not display anything.
+- `nodeWidth: string ('20em`)` -the width of the text nodes that are displayed.
 - `treeData: {TreeviewItem[]}) ([])` - The data structure that describes the tree hierarchy (see example above).
 - `usehidden: {boolean} (true) - by default the add/delete buttons are hidden on